dalisoft/airlight/README.md

 # events

-One more events emitter for Node.js and browser
+One more event emitter for Node.js and browser

 ## Features